oer4sdi/OER-DataAccessVia-OGC-API-Features/README.md

 ### How to use the OER Module

-The OER is implemented as an [H5P](https://h5p.org/) module that can be downloaded and embedded into any H5P runtime environment, such as:
+The OER(In Progress) is implemented as an [H5P](https://h5p.org/) module that can be downloaded and embedded into any H5P runtime environment, such as:

 - Learning management systems based on Moodle or Ilias
 - H5P editing environments such as the [H5P Official Editor](https://h5p.org/) or the lightweight [LUMI H5P editor](https://lumi.education/)